J4n-M44rt3n/Squeeze-a-ball/Documentation.md

 ## Credits

-In no particular order, the following wonderful people helped by their lively discussions and specific contributions:<BR><BR>
+In no particular order, the following great people helped Squeeze-a-ball along by their lively discussions and specific contributions:<BR><BR>
 Mireia Parets worked on the graphic design and interface design<BR>
 Bugra Yildiz worked on the software<BR>
 Paulien Melis knitted the actual sensors<BR>